 If possible, find out how the current successful artist got started.
 At least, you can copy or use some of these methods.

-In other words, you want to know how to do something, ask the man/woman who is doing it.
+In other words, if you want to know how to do something, ask the man/woman who is doing it.

 Without others telling you how to tie a knot, it’s nearly impossible to learn the essence of the music industry.